andrewacashner/hearingfaithms/chapters/chapter-3.md

 ^[XXX  Puebla cathedral book or image in this book ]

 (insert figure `ref:fig:Zurbaran-Jerez-Adoracion`)
+`label:fig:Zurbaran-Jerez-Adoracion`

 The phrase *grave, suave y sonoro* seems to have been a stock description of sacred music appropriate for liturgical worship.
-The same words are used to describe the music of Christ as a musician (in fact, as a musical instrument) in José de Cáseda's *Qué música divina* from a half-century later, as discussed in a later chapter.
+The same words are used to describe the music of Christ as a musician (in fact, as a musical instrument) in José de Cáseda's *Qué música divina* from a half-century later, as discussed in chapter `ref:ch:Zaragoza`.
 A bequest to Mexico City Cathedral in XXX used nearly identical terms to describe the Latin Responsories that should be sung.
 Interestingly, in that case the term was used to specify Latin-texted music